St. Louis – A City Composed of Beautiful Red Brick

 The first hydraulic press was built and patented in 1856.
 However, in 1861 it was melted down to make bullets for the Confederate army.
 After the civil war was over, a hydraulic press was shipped to St. Louis.
 It was the third hydraulic press ever to be created.
 Shipping it was no small feat as it weighed in at 33 tons!
 With the advancement of a hydraulic press, the Hydraulic Brick-Press Company in St. Louis began cranking out production of red bricks.
 These new and improved bricks were standardized and stronger, able to withstand more weight.

-The St. Louis brick industry took off!
-St. Louis grew into the nation’s largest brick manufacturer.
-Hydraulic Brick-Press Company became the largest brick company in the world!
+From there, the St. Louis brick industry exploded.
+St. Louis grew into the nation’s largest brick manufacturer and The Hydraulic Brick-Press Company became the largest brick company in the world!
 Skilled masons instituted guilds to teach tradesmen to be brick artists.
 “Front men” laid bricks in beautiful mosaics and creative designs.
 St. Louis experienced its own architectural renaissance with distinctly beautiful brick facades unique to our fair city!

 The next time you drive through St. Louis, look at the brickwork.
 You will find ornamental bricks on commercial and residential buildings.
 From the whimsical Gingerbread houses in Holly Hills to the historic homes in Soulard and Benton Park, stop and appreciate the various bricks used to create the beauty in the building.
 And of course, there are a multitude of buildings that are made from the red bricks!